Identity and account types for single- and multi-tenant apps

 It's not just up to the developer

 While you define in your application registration who can sign in to your app, the final say comes from the individual user or the admins of the user's home tenant.
 Tenant admins often want to have more control over an app than just who can sign in.
-For example, they may want to apply a Conditional Access policy to the app or control which group they allow to use the application.
+For example, they might want to apply a Conditional Access policy to the app or control which group they allow to use the application.
 To enable tenant admins to have this control, there's a second object in the Microsoft identity platform: the Enterprise app.
 Enterprise apps are also known as Service Principals.

-For apps with users in other tenants or other consumer accounts
+Apps with users in other tenants or other consumer accounts

 There's only one application registration or application object.
-However, an Enterprise app, or Service Principal (SP), in every tenant allows users to sign in to the app.
+However, there's an Enterprise app, or Service Principal (SP), in every tenant that allows users to sign in to the app.
 The tenant admin can control how the app works in their tenant.

 Multitenant app considerations

 As a developer, it's your responsibility to keep tenant information separate.
-For example, if the Contoso data is from Microsoft Graph, the User B from Contoso will only see Contoso's Microsoft Graph data.
+For example, if the Contoso data is from Microsoft Graph, the User B from Contoso only sees Contoso's Microsoft Graph data.
 There's no possibility for User B from Contoso to access Microsoft Graph data in the Adatum tenant because Microsoft 365 has true data separation.

 Collaboration with external users